-The Bradford Digital Creatives team sat down with me to talk about my career, my time with the Bradford Digital Creatives project so far, and why I believe digital arts can change young people’s lives.
+The Bradford Digital Creatives team, based at National Science and Media Museum, asked about my career, my time with the Bradford Digital Creatives project in 2025, and why I believe digital arts can change young people’s lives.

 Q: What first drew you into a career in digital arts?

-A: Interestingly, it was necessity and curiosity that led me here.
-In my late 20s, I was dealing with severe back trouble and couldn’t sit at a piano to learn, something I’d always wanted to do.
+A: It was necessity and curiosity that led me here.
+In my late 20s, I was dealing with severe back trouble , laid up and living in a double decker bus.
+To keep myself going I decided to teach myself two things I thought I couldn’t do: draw and read musical notation/play piano.
+I couldn’t sit at a piano to learn.
 Instead, I got hold of a second-hand retro synth and began experimenting.
 I taught myself to read music, play keyboard and understand synthesis.
-I started to intuitively explore timbre, melody, harmony, scales and frequencies, and began making ambient electronic music.
+I started to intuitively explore timbre, melody, harmony, scales and frequencies and began making ambient electronic music.
 It became my voice when I was otherwise isolated, and I was hooked from then on!
 I didn’t consider myself ‘musical’ in school, so I credit the accessibility of digital technologies as key to me finding my happy place in the magic of music and the power of sound.

 Q: What’s been the most rewarding part of working on the Bradford Digital Creatives project so far?